-This is the most common form of anemia due to such diverse causes as chronic blood loss (ulcers, polyps in the colon or colon cancer), heavy periods in women or chronic nose bleeds (epistaxis).
-Iron deficiency leads to a slow down of the metabolic pathway of building up hemoglobin.
-This results in iron deficiency anemia and is explained under “anemia due to blood loss”.
+In short, this is the most common form of anemia due to such diverse causes as firstly chronic blood loss (ulcers, polyps in the colon or colon cancer), secondly heavy periods in women or chronic nose bleeds (epistaxis).
+Consequently, iron deficiency leads to a slow down of the metabolic pathway of building up hemoglobin.
+As a result iron deficiency anemia can develop.
+Find further discussion of this under “anemia due to blood loss”.

-This type of anemia is an iron utilization anemia meaning that the bone marrow has difficulties utilizing iron for hemoglobin synthesis.
-Sideroblastic anemia can be hereditary.
-Often it is part of a myelodysplastic syndrome, but it can also be secondary to certain drugs (chloramphenicol, isoniazid, cycloserine etc.) or toxins like alcohol and lead.
+This type of anemia is an iron utilization anemia; this is to say that the bone marrow has difficulties utilizing iron for hemoglobin synthesis.
+First, sideroblastic anemia can be hereditary.
+Second, it can be part of a myelodysplastic syndrome, but in addition it can also be secondary to certain drugs (chloramphenicol, isoniazid, cycloserine etc.) or toxins like alcohol and lead.
 Symptoms: The symptoms are the same as for all the anemias.

-A blood smear shows targeted red blood cells with basophilic stippling (bluish color spots), thanks to www.vghtpe.gov.tw/doce for the image.
-If myelodysplastic syndrome is present, there are other features associated with this condition seen.
+Meanwhile a blood smear shows targeted red blood cells with basophilic stippling (bluish color spots).
+If myelodysplastic syndrome is present, there are other features associated with this condition.
 If not, lead levels should be done to rule out lead poisoning.

-In the case of alcohol induced sideroblastic anemia the patient will recover quickly when alcohol is eliminated.
-Some of the more rare forms of congenital sideroblastic anemias may respond to pyridoxine 50 mg three times per day.
+In the case of sideroblastic anemia from alcohol overuse the patient will certainly recover quickly after elimination of alcohol.
+In addition, some of the more rare forms of congenital sideroblastic anemias may respond to pyridoxine 50 mg three times per day.

 1. Merck Manual (Home edition): Anemia

 2. Noble: Textbook of Primary Care Medicine, 3rd ed., Mosby Inc. 2001